Financial Aid Office

 Note: Satisfactory Academic Progress Policy is in compliance with the Department of Education Final Regulations published Oct.
 29, 2010 - 34CFR 668.16(e), 668.32(f) & 668.34.

 * University policy requires permission of the course instructor and the dean to repeat a course more than twice.
 Permission is only granted under extenuating circumstances.
-Courses transferred from other institutions are included.
-Both the original and repeat grades will show on the transcript, but for the purpose of calculating the GPA, only the grade of the last attempt will be used.
+NOTE: Aid recipients must provide evidence of their eligibility to repeat a course more than twice for state & institutional aid purposes.